ErwinJunge/A-Hat-in-Time-Dutch-Translation/README.md

-# A-Hat-in-Time-German-Translation
+# A-Hat-in-Time-Dutch-Translation

-This is a fan-made translation for the game "A Hat in Time" to the german language
+This is a fan-made translation for the game "A Hat in Time" to the dutch language, based on the german translation.

--- WE ACCEPT NO MORE PARTICIPANTS, SORRY --